 What is always on-marketing?

 As the name suggests, always-on marketing, also referred to as continuous marketing, is the idea that marketing activities should continue for as long as the company exists.
-The idea focuses on continuously trickling marketing campaigns instead of burst marketing practices.
+The idea focuses on trickling marketing campaigns continuously instead of using burst marketing practices.
 Always-on marketing is an evolution of the concept that it’s not enough to engage your customer just once.

 How do you implement always-on marketing?